Part 2

 StatefulSets

-Let's run Redis and save some information there.
+Let's run the key-value database Redis and save some data there.
 We're going to need a PersistentVolume as well as an application that utilizes the Redis.
-In part 1 we jumped through a few hurdles to get ourselves storage but k3s includes a helpful storageclass that will streamline local testing.

 kind: Service